Reporting

 Use Reporting when you need to:

-• Build dashboards that show recent sales or payment trends
+Build dashboards showing recent sales or payment trends.

-For real time updates, use webhooks.
-Reporting should complement, not replace, webhook notifications.
+For real-time updates, use webhooks.
+Reporting complements — it does not replace — webhook notifications.

 How it works

-1. Your application sends a GET request to one of the payment history endpoints
+Send a GET request to one of the payment history endpoints.

-3. Results are returned in pages.
-You control page size, sort order, date range, and status filters with query parameters
+Results are returned in pages.
+Control page size, sort order, date range, and status filters with query parameters.

 Available endpoints